zeeshanmcp12/kubernetes/nodes.md

   - It must be run in a separate terminal window to keep the tunnel open.
   - Above is very important when:
     - minikube is running under wsl

-## Expose service in Kubernetes
-- NodePort
-  - minikube service <service_name> --url
-  - run this command in separate terminal otherwise the session will be timedout hence no exposure of service.
-- LoadBalancer
-  - minikube tunnel
-  - This will assign an IP to pod and expose the service.